dster05/SecureVoting/README.md

 All the data sent between a voter and CLA, between CLA and CTF, and between a voter and CTF should be encrypted.
 For simplicity, RSA will be used for encryption and decryption.
 Suppose each party involved in the protocol has a public key/private key pair.
 All voters know the public keys of CTF and CLA.
 CTF and CLA know the public key of each other

+TO Run Project
+Compile Demo Package.
+Run CTF then CLA then Voter. and make sure to user jdbc connecter as this project uses Database.
+Run voter for all voters.